 → To learn more, see my article How to Make Money as a Web Designer.

 6. Web Development

-Some designers and developers will handle the visual aspect as well as the coding, but developers may also handle things like coding mobile apps, more complex database-driven websites and web apps, as well as software development.
+Some designers and developers will handle the visual aspect as well as the coding.
+Developers may also handle things like coding mobile apps, more complex database-driven websites, and web apps, as well as software development.

 → To learn more, see Web Development Fundamentals: HTML and CSS on Skillshare.